Tinnitus: Pulsatile tinnitus

 If examination reveals a bruit (sound due to turbulent blood flow), imaging studies such as transcranial doppler (TCD) or magnetic resonance angiography (MRA) should be performed.

 Differential diagnosis

 Other potential sources of the sounds normally associated with tinnitus should be ruled out.
-For instance, two recognized sources of high-pitched sounds might be electromagnetic fields common in modern wiring and various sound signal transmissions.
+For instance, two recognized external sources of high-pitched sounds might be electromagnetic fields common in modern wiring and various sound signal transmissions.
 A common and often misdiagnosed condition that mimics tinnitus is radio frequency (RF) hearing, in which subjects hear objectively audible high-pitched transmission frequencies that sound similar to tinnitus.